prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

  - Color indicates order waiting threads notified

+???

+- To this one.

+- Where all disks in the pool are saturated...

+   - _and_ threads are notified as soon as each individual block completes.

+- As this diagram illustrates...

+   - we'd be able to service the same number of ZIL blocks...

+   - in nearly half the time...

+   - potentially doubling our IOPs.

+- And, this is without changing a single thing about the workload...

+   - nor the underlying storage characteristics.

 ---

 class: middle, center

 # 4 &ndash; Details on the Changes I Made

+???

+- So how was this accomplished?

 ---